bplmaps/lmec-main-site/content/collections/_index.md

 The BPL's [research collections](https://www.bpl.org/conducting-research/) include many geographic resources not housed at the Map Center.
 The research library collections contain many 20th century atlases, guides, and scholarly monographs.
 The [Special Collections](https://www.bpl.org/special-collections-departments/) departments, including Rare Books, Prints & Photographs, Architectural Plans & Drawings, and Manuscripts & Archives, and Fine Arts, contain geographic material as well as material that is useful in connection with Map Center objects.

-#### Buy a Map Reproduction

-We offer high-quality map reproductions of the digitized maps in the Center's collection.
-To purchase a reproduction, browse our [digital collections](https://collections.leventhalmap.org/) to find the map you want, and click "buy a reproduction" below the image.
-Proceeds from reproduction sales support providing our exhibitions and educational programs free to the public.

 ## Learning from the collections